DaRealElementus/Ink-and-Incantations/README.md

 - [Resetting Your Save](#resetting-your-save)
 - [Credits](#credits)

-## Community Made Updates Branch
-This is a Branch for Community made modifications, As this isnt being sold there is no monetary gain for posting Code here.<br>
-This Branch is open for everyone to PR into, and is welcoming of new and experienced programmers alike.<br>
-Feedback is welcome but must be constructive.<br>
-- Elementus
 ## Introduction
 =======
 Dive into this new world taking place in the pages of a book, battling the Enchanter, Madman and the Monarch